jhidalgo4/FlixsterAndroidApp/README.md

 <img src="https://media.giphy.com/media/R10013oG6d4i4FgzJf/giphy.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app...
+-When building the app, I need to use Async HTTP to recieve information from websites to fill my recyclerView.
+I used an API given, the issue would be would I need to make my own API key or can I continue to use the one CodePath gave, this is important to know if building off this same project.
+All functionally for app required works.

 ### Open-source libraries used